Ultrasound-guided Foam Sclerotherapy

 Further injections may be given during the same session to make sure that all the varicose veins have been completely filled.
 If any vein is incompletely treated, further injections can be given in a second session.
 In most cases a single treatment is sufficient, in about ten to fifteen percent of cases we need to repeat the treatment to deal with any remaining veins.

 4. How effective is the treatment?

 The National Institute for Health and Clinical Excellence (NICE) published updated guidance in February 2013.
 Current evidence on the efficacy and safety of ultrasound-guided foam sclerotherapy for varicose veins is adequate.
 Studies have shown the treatment to be successful in over 90% patients.
 The rate of symptomatic varicose vein recurrence ranges from 4% to 22% at 5-year follow-up.
 Current evidence suggests that anatomical vein closure rates may be lower with Foam Sclerotherapy than with Endothermal Ablation techniques especially for large veins, but there are no clinically important differences in patient outcomes between Foam Sclerotherapy and other treatment modalities for varicose veins in the short to medium term.
-Current research does not provide clear evidence of the efficacy of this treatment in the long-term.
-Further studies regarding long-term efficacy are ongoing.

 5. Are there any risks?